LowoTV/lowotv.github.io/pages/flash-mod/versions/1.0.0/notes.md

   * Max Capacity reduced from $20,000 → $15,000
   * Price increased from $5,500 → $6,000
 ## Reworks
+### Ninja Monkey
+- **Sabotage Supply Lines** Ability affects all bloons, including those that have existed for more than 10 seconds.
 ### Ice Monkey
 - **Absolute Zero** Ability applies permafrost to MOAB-Class bloons but at a reduced amount:
   - **MOABs** have a permafrost slow of 42.5% (It moves at 57.5% speed)